sergiobanegas/perseus/README.md

 =================

 Perseus is a online team collaboration application which offers you the possibility of communicate with your team wherever you are with a simple and intuitive interface.
-Perseus uses [Kurento] for the media transmission, AngularJS on the client-side and Java and MySQL on back-end.
+Perseus uses [Kurento] for the media transmission, Java and MySQL on back-end and AngularJS on the client-side.

 Installation details
 ---------------